declanmalone/gnetraid/README.md

 * since it's not implemented in hardware (eg, a RAID controller) it may make sense in a distributed network environment (potentially turning a minus into a plus)
 * might be useful as a component in a reliable ACK-free multicast protocol (in fact, [udpcast](https://www.udpcast.linux.lu/) uses a scheme like this (Luigi Rizzo's [FEC](http://www.iet.unipi.it/~luigi/fec.html), along with striping of blocks), and a [Digital Fountain scheme](http://en.wikipedia.org/wiki/Fountain_code) like [Online Codes](http://en.wikipedia.org/wiki/Online_codes) can use it as a "pre-coding" or "outer code" step)
 * implementation using cheap, low-powered commodity hardware (eg, Raspberry Pi with attached USB disks)
+* when used for "cold" storage (ie, archival data), machines and/or disks can be powered down when not needed (or data could be stored on media such as tapes or optical disks)
+* shares need not be stored in silos on a 1:1 basis (particularly useful if n is modified dynamically in response to frequent accesses, so shares can form the basis of a "granular" cache&mdash;using filesize/k as the basic unit/quantum&mdash;providing good balance between availability and required storage space)
 * by themselves, shares provide moderate levels of security (privacy), especially if an attacker does not know which shares form a set (also, eg, [Chaffing and Winnowing](http://en.wikipedia.org/wiki/Chaffing_and_winnowing))
 * possibility of implementation in hardware (eg, Parallella's Epiphany *or* FPGA part, PS3's SPU co-processors) or with specific versions optimised for certain CPUs (eg, ARM NEON or other SIMD architectures)
 * a hybrid share/replica system seems like both parts would complement each other and could be used for a variety of storage scenarios and work flows (dynamic scaling for both hot and cold data)
 * secret-sharing schemes are just way cool, and since there's no "key" as with traditional encryption schemes you can't be forced to divulge them (through legal or other means)

 ### A complete application: media-RAID